gchq/Gaffer/store-implementation/accumulo-store/README.md

 - [src/test/resources/store2.properties](src/test/resources/store2.properties)
 - [src/test/resources/accumuloStoreClassicKeys.properties](src/test/resources/accumuloStoreClassicKeys.properties)

-Ensure that one of the following classes is being used for the `gaffer.store.class` property:
-- uk.gov.gchq.gaffer.accumulostore.SingleUseMiniAccumuloStore *(for testing against a temporary `MiniAccumuloCluster` Accumulo instance typically created with an `AccumuloTestClusterManager`)*
-- uk.gov.gchq.gaffer.accumulostore.SingleUseAccumuloStore *(for testing against a pre-existing Mini Accumulo cluster running locally)*

 If you are running an Accumulo cluster locally, here is what an example test store.properties file should look like:
 ```text
 gaffer.store.class=uk.gov.gchq.gaffer.accumulostore.SingleUseAccumuloStore